omiranda/fconn_anova/docs/basic_example/basic_example.md

 |____figures_by_network
 ```

 - **main_analysis**: Tables and figures for the main analysis, ie, using all the connectivity values.
 Figures are saved in the formats png, tif and fig. Fig is a Matlab file format that allows open the figure in Matlab in a different system.
 You might want to use this format if you run the analysis in a linux-like machine but you prefered the rendering provided by Matlab running on a Mac or Windows computer.
+Them you can just open and print/export the figure from the prefered computer.
 - **planB_by_networks**: Tables and figures for the repeated measures anova calculated for each functional system pair.
 - **figures_by_network**: Unipanel figures for each functional system pair.